 Here are some common bi-monthly PPC tasks to add to your checklist:

 When you identify locations that aren’t performing well, add negative keyword modifiers to eliminate untargeted or ineligible clicks.
 Then, add positive bid modifiers on your locations that are performing well.

-As you can see, there are plenty of tasks to perform on regular schedules in order to keep your PPC ad campaign running optimally.
-By creating your own checklist, you’ll be giving yourself a valuable tool that will keep track of your tasks better than your memory.
+As you can see, there are plenty of tasks to perform on regular schedules in order to keep your PPC ad campaigns running optimally.
+By creating your PPC setup checklist, you’ll be giving yourself a valuable tool that will keep track of your tasks better than your memory.

 Countless studies have proven that human memory is unreliable, especially when it comes to details.
 This is seen most clearly in experiments designed to determine eyewitness reliability.
 In these experiments, witnesses struggle to remember basic things like the color of a suspect’s clothing, their height, and even their physical features.

 Don’t rely on your memory to manage your PPC ad campaigns.
 While you might be able to remember some things, you’ll never remember everything.
 Additionally, having a checklist makes your job easier because you can simply go down the list and check things off as you complete each task.